 - Maintaining contact with people who commit the crime

 Avoid Probation Violations with a Knowledgeable Criminal Lawyer

 Discussing the terms of your probation with a knowledgeable criminal lawyer in West Palm Beach may provide peace of mind knowing that you will meet the requirements and avoid further criminal penalties.
 However, if you are accused of violating probation, you are also encouraged to talk to criminal defense lawyer Brian Gabriel.
 Attorney Brian Gabriel may evaluate your case and represent you at your probation violation hearing.
 By presenting your side of the story, it might be possible to avoid penalties for the violation or prove your innocence.

 Contact The Law Office of Gabriel & Gabriel to learn the next steps you should take after being sentenced to probation in Florida.
-Call 561-622-5575 or complete our contact form for a free consultation.
+Call 561-622-5575 or complete a contact form for a free consultation.